itsnerosz/Index/README.md

 ### <span style="color: Black">Instructions</span>

-I recommend you use the "Find" tool in your web browser to easily navigate through the titles.
+I recommend you to use the "Find" tool in your web browser to easily navigate through the titles.

 Press Ctrl+F on Windows or ⌘ Command+F on Mac.
 This will open the "Find" search box in virtually any browser.
 Alternatively, you can click the icon with three dots or three lines in the upper-right corner to open the menu.
 Then click the "Find" option.
 It will either say Find, Find on this page or something similar.